Primvs derby: Origins and early encounters

-Petrolul Ploiești was established in 1924 in Bucharest as Juventus, following the merger of Triumf and Romcomit, and played their home games at Romcomit Stadium.
-Rapid București, originally known as CFR București, was founded in 1923 by employees of the Grivița workshops.
-The two teams first faced each other on November 1, 1931, in the Bucharest regional championship, with the match ending in a 3-3 draw.
+Petrolul Ploiești was founded in 1924 in Bucharest under the name Juventus, following the merger of Triumf and Romcomit, and initially played its home matches at Romcomit Stadium.
+Rapid București, originally known as CFR București, was established a year earlier, in 1923, by workers from the Grivița railway workshops.

+The two clubs first met competitively on 1 November 1931, in the Bucharest regional championship, with the match ending in a 3–3 draw.

-After World War II, both teams underwent several name changes due to the rise of the communist regime in Romania.
-Juventus, which became Flacăra București, was relocated 60 km north to Ploiești in 1952.
-In November 1957, Rapid București reverted to its current traditional name, and in December 1958, the Ploiești-based club adopted the name Petrolul.
+Following World War II, both clubs underwent multiple name changes as a result of political reorganization under Romania’s communist regime.
+In 1952, Juventus, by then known as Flacăra București, was relocated approximately 60 kilometres north to Ploiești.
+Rapid reverted to its traditional name in November 1957, while the Ploiești-based club adopted the name Petrolul in December 1958.

-Championship Clashes of the 1960s
+Championship battles of the 1960s

-One of the most notable chapters in the Rapid vs. Petrolul rivalry occurred during the championship battles of the 1960s.
-The decade began with some spectacular and unpredictable encounters between the two clubs.
-In 1963, for instance, Rapid defeated Petrolul 6–1 at Stadionul „23 August” during the spring season, only for Petrolul to return the favor in the autumn of the following championship, winning 6–0 on the same ground, results that remain among the most memorable in the history of their meetings.
+The rivalry reached one of its most prominent peaks during the 1960s, when both clubs regularly competed for the national title.
+The decade featured several high-scoring and unpredictable encounters.
+In the 1962–63 season, Rapid defeated Petrolul 6–1 at Stadionul „23 August”, only for Petrolul to respond the following season with a 6–0 victory at the same venue.
+Both results remain among the most notable in the history of the fixture.

-In the 1965-1966 season, both clubs were at their zenith, vying for the Romanian championship.
-Under the guidance of coach Constantin Cernăianu, Petrolul Ploiești emerged victorious, securing their last league title by finishing ahead of Rapid București, who placed second.
-A pivotal moment of that season was Petrolul's 1-0 home win against Rapid, with Virgil Dridea scoring directly from a corner kick, a goal that played a decisive role in their title run.
+During the 1965–66 season, the two clubs were again direct competitors for the championship.
+Coached by Constantin Cernăianu, Petrolul secured the league title, finishing ahead of Rapid.
+A decisive moment came in a 1–0 home victory over Rapid, with Virgil Dridea scoring directly from a corner kick, a goal that proved crucial in Petrolul’s title-winning campaign.

-Rapid exacted revenge the following season, securing their first championship after a crucial 0-0 draw against Petrolul in Ploiești, thanks to a stalwart performance led by goalkeeper Rică Răducanu.
-This memorable match is also noted for the large contingent of Rapid supporters, including the famous folk singer Ioana Radu, who traveled to Ploiești and upheld their promise to walk back to Bucharest if their team triumphed.
+Rapid claimed its first championship the following season, aided by a crucial 0–0 draw away to Petrolul in Ploiești, highlighted by a strong performance from goalkeeper Rică Răducanu.
+The match is also remembered for the large number of Rapid supporters who traveled to Ploiești, including folk singer Ioana Radu, some of whom reportedly pledged to walk back to Bucharest should Rapid secure the title.